jwodder/read_version/README.rst

 | `Issues <https://github.com/jwodder/read_version/issues>`_
 | `Changelog <https://github.com/jwodder/read_version/blob/master/CHANGELOG.md>`_

+**Note:** As of the release of setuptools 46.4.0, setuptools natively supports using the ``attr:`` directive in ``setup.cfg`` to set the project version based on static analysis of the project source.
+This makes the bulk of ``read_version``'s use cases obsolete, and so it will not receive further development.

 When creating a ``setup.py`` for a new project, do you find yourself always writing the same block of code for parsing ``__version__`` from your project's source?
 Something like this?